 Here’s a look at what’s upcoming at the club:

-The Club will be closed July 1st for Canada Day.
+The Club will be closed October 9th for Thanksgiving.

 Happy Hour Pricing in the Pub runs from 4pm – 6pm.